nsbgn/swayq/README.md

 But why not use a language tailor-made for JSON transformations
 directly: [jq]?
-This allows you to closely follow i3's original [commands][cmd] and [IPC documentation][ipc].
+This allows you to closely follow i3's original [commands][cmd] and [IPC spec][ipc].
 You get the convenience of a script while staying closer to the speed of a compiled program --- and the result is often much terser than either.

     # You can listen to events…
     i3jq 'subscribe(["window"]) | .container.name // empty'